 William Hill, the US arm of the British sports betting giant, operates Monmouth Park’s sportsbook.
 In a testament to William Hill’s business acumen, the company entered into a partnership with the racetrack back in 2013.

-It also spent several millions to convert the Monmouth Park cafeteria into the Monmouth Park Sports Book by William Hill.
-Though the facility acted as a glorified sports bar for several years, it is now realizing its true function on a daily basis.
+It also spent several million to convert the Monmouth Park cafeteria into the Monmouth Park Sports Book by William Hill.
+Though the facility acted as a glorified sports bar for several years, it now realizes its true function on a daily basis.

 Borgata Hotel Casino & Spa